Faculty and Staff

 Aurélie’s passion for nurturing children’s curiosity and creativity led her to education.
 Originally from the north of France, Aurélie received her master’s degree from the IESEG School of Management in Lille.
 Previously, she worked as an event organizer for the French-American Chamber of Commerce here in Seattle and for a medical conference organization in Toulouse.
-Before coming to Seattle in 2008, she spent a year living in Lima, Peru for a year and several months in New Zealand.
-In her spare time, Aurélie likes to travel, hike, and explore with her husband and two kids.
-She loves cooking and learning new things, and she is engaged in her community and passionate about environmental protection.
+Before coming to Seattle in 2008, she spent a year living in Lima, Peru and several months in New Zealand.
+In her spare time, Aurélie likes hiking, paddle boarding and exploring with her husband and two kids.
+She loves yoga and learning new things.
+She is engaged in her community and passionate about environmental protection.

 Carlos came to us with over 18 years experience driving in heavily trafficked urban areas.
 He was born and raised in the Chicagoland area.
 He graduated from High School in 2004 and attended Hyles-Anderson College for secondary education.
 Carlos worked his way up to GM at Pilot Travel Centers.
 Following an injury which affected his walking Carlos started driving for Uber and Lyft in Chicago in 2014.
 He moved with his wife and daughter to Bellevue in the summer of 2018.
 He has continued driving in the Seattle area for Uber and Lyft.

 Céline loves teaching and holds a certification in education through the Mission Laïque Française (MLF).
 She was born and raised in Arcachon, in the southwest of France, and received a bachelor’s degree from Cefire, a business school in Bordeaux, before working as a financial analyst in France.
 She then moved to Montreal and finally Seattle, where she started an art studio, taught sewing classes for students from toddlers to adults, and also taught French at the Alliance Française de Seattle.
-Céline joined NSFS in 2016 and became the director of the French curriculum in 2019, as well as continuing to teach in the classroom.
+Céline joined NSFS in 2016 and became the director of the curriculum in 2019, as well as continuing to teach in the classroom.